 What are prebiotics?
 A prebiotic is a specific category of foods that are food for bacteria.
 They abide in many fruits and vegetables and even the fermented peels of oranges and lemons will create prebiotics.
 A prebiotic is made from soluble fibers that have no calories and your body cannot digest these fibers, but your bacteria can.
 These non-digestible prebiotic fibers make your good bacteria grow like crazy!
 Remember when fiber was all the craze?
 I never understood this, but now I do.
 It was feeding your bacteria and allowing it to do its job.
 But here's the kicker, if you don't have a lot of good bacteria in your gut, prebiotics can make other bacteria that are not helpful grow too, and you don't want that.
 You want lots of beneficial strains of good bacteria which you can get by eating cultured foods.
 I can't stress enough to you how important this is.
 It's changed so much in my life and body and I am pumped about it.
 The more good bacteria you have, the stronger and more powerful your immune system becomes.
 You can't mess with large amounts of good bacteria; they want to dominate, control, and kill harmful pathogens to keep you healthy.
 They're smart and want to hold the fort inside of you strong and keep enemies at bay.
 They strengthen the bowel wall, improving the body’s ability to absorb essential nutrients such as calcium and magnesium.
 They also produce hormones that control appetite, anxiety, and more.
 In a world where scary viruses are going crazy, you need cultured foods and prebiotics to keep you strong.

 Consuming prebiotics daily with cultured foods can change your gut bacteria in a day.
-Here are some of the prebiotics that help you grow a healthy gut: jicama, bananas, onions, garlic, chicory root, jerusalem artichokes, leeks, dandelion greens, asparagus. celery, the stalks of broccoli (not the florets), the peels of oranges and lemons that are fermented, red wine, honey, and some whole grains.
+Here are some of the prebiotics that helps you grow a healthy gut: jicama, bananas, onions, garlic, chicory root, Jerusalem artichokes, leeks, dandelion greens, asparagus. celery, the stalks of broccoli (not the florets), the peels of oranges and lemons that are fermented, red wine, honey, and some whole grains.
 Check out this article for more info.
 Prebiotics as Important as Probiotics.

 Never stop learning, because life never stops teaching